 Yes, it's true.
 Professional human guinea pigs get paid for

-from the movie Monty Python's The Meaning of Life, in
+of the scene from the movie Monty Python's The Meaning of

-which the father explains to his fifty children that he can't
+Life, in which the father explains to his fifty children

-afford to feed them any longer.
-"It's medical experiments
+that he can't afford to feed them any longer.
+"It's medical

-for the lot of you," he announces, and all the children
+experiments for the lot of you," he announces, and all the

-are sad (as they sing the infamous "sperm" song).
+children are sad (as they sing the infamous "sperm"

-In real life it isn't so bad according to those that do this
+In real life it isn't so bad according to those who have done

-therapies.
-They can also be general research into various diets,
+is also general research into various diets, exercise routines

-exercise routines or other things related to health or medicine.
+or other things related to health or medicine.
+Volunteers --

-Volunteers - the human guinea pigs - who participate in the various
+the human guinea pigs -- who participate in the various trials,